mayankgarg333/ClientServer/README.md

 # ClientServer
 Client Server (front end and back end) implementation in C++ using blocking I/O

-(main_folder have the main implementation, Rest of the folders were the intermediate steps)
+(main_folder has the main implementation, Rest of the folders were the intermediate steps)

 ##Build
 cd main_folder